mff-uk/sparqless/docs/overview.md

 is to configure the SPARQL endpoint to observe.
 You can read more about configuration [here](configuration.md).

-The bootstrapping phase of SPARQL2GraphQL is divided into four distinct phases:
+The bootstrapping phase of SPARQLess is divided into four distinct phases:

 1. [**Observation**](observation.md)
 2. [**Model Parsing**](model_parsing.md)